apache/ignite/modules/platforms/python/docs/examples.rst

 (round-robin, nodes prioritization, pause on reconnect or graceful backoff) with a generator.

-`pyignite` comes with a sample :class:`~pyignite.client.generators.RoundRobin` generator.
+`pyignite` comes with a sample :class:`~pyignite.connection.generators.RoundRobin` generator.
 In the above example try to replace

 .. literalinclude:: ../examples/failover.py
   :language: python